 Between 1964 and 1973, the US dropped two million tons of bombs on Laos, nearly equal to the 2.1 million tons of bombs the US dropped on Europe and Asia during all of World War II.
 This made Laos the most heavily bombed country in history, relative to the size of its population.
 Most of the canoes tethered along the banks of the rivers are created from old mortar shells.
 Reminders of the CIAs ‘Secret War’ on Laos are everywhere.
 The locals have crafted all manner of goods, from speed boats to saucepans out of metal remnants.
 Thirty percent of the bombs dropped in Laos were unexploded and still remain, which makes for careful wandering and all too common tragedy.

 The Lao People's Democratic Republic today is one of the world's only socialist states, openly endorsing communism.

-Onwards by bus to the Laos capital, Vientiane.
-It’s more spread out than Luang Prabang and not as charming.
+Onwards by bus, now, to the Laos capital, Vientiane.
+Squealing pigs scatter in front of us.
+Vientiane is more spread out than Luang Prabang and not as charming.
 Nonetheless, there are markets, monuments and temples to visit.
-Serendipitous then, that a native Indian American appears with his motor bike and offers to take me on a tour of the city.
+Tuk tuks here are called jumbos.
+But I can't see one.
+Serendipitous then, that George, a native Indian American appears with his motor bike and offers to take me on a tour of the city.
 We zoom along the, tree-lined boulevards and past faded colonial mansions to Wat Si Saket, the oldest temple still standing in Vientiane.
 It’s home to almost 7,000 Buddha images.
 Also not to be missed is Pha That Luang.
 This is a gold-covered large Buddhist stupa right in the centre of the city.
 It is generally regarded as the most important monument in Laos and a national symbol.